GillianPlatform/GillianPlatform.github.io/docs/publications/pldi20/pldi20-diff.md

 }
 ```

 Procedures have a name, a body and parameters as described in the paper.
-However, each command in the body is also annotated with something that is can be decided by the used (it has the `'annot` polymorphic type.
-These annotations can be used to understand keep information during execution that helps understanding the result of an analysis.
+However, each command in the body is also annotated with an opaque value that can be decided by the user (it has the `'annot` polymorphic type).
+These annotations can be used to keep information during execution that helps understanding the result of an analysis.
 Every command is also attached to a label, that has polymorphic type `'label`.
 Most often, we use `string` labels for labeled programs and `int` labels for labeled programs as explained above.
 Finally, procedures can also have specifications that are used for verification but are out of scope for the PLDI2020 paper.

 Programs are not just a map from procedure identifiers to procedures.
 There are also:
 - `lemmas`, `predicates` and `specifications` that are used for verification (out of scope her)